bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/README.md

 # Debugging and Testing Lambda Message Board

+bugs.md (I don't know how to create new .md file, didn't want to waste time at the beginning figuring it out)

 ### Instructions

 **Please read this entire README to make sure you understand what is expected of you before you begin.**